GETTING TO KNOW JESUS PERSONALLY

-For about thirty years the Lord Jesus has telling me, I believe, that there is going to be an unprecedented outpouring of God’s Spirit on us that will direct us to confess our sins and turn away from them.
-But that this revival will occur in the midst of trouble.
+For about thirty years, I believe the Lord Jesus has telling me: (1) that there is going to be an unprecedented outpouring of God’s Spirit on us that will direct us to confess our sins and turn away from them, and (2) that this revival will occur in the midst of trouble.

 Since it is the God of Heaven who, through His Word whom we now know as Jesus Christ, created all personages and things, spiritual and natural, we would expect our world to be a most wonderful scene of love, peace, and joy.
 It was like that in the beginning.

 What has happened to turn our world into one of war, rape, murder, stealing, and other crimes?
 Why are some children troubled with obesity while others are starving to death?
 Why is this, when the Creator of all is kind, gentle, and has a child’s heart?
 It is because people are attempting live their lives apart from God’s Presence and direction.

 To understand what is wrong with the world, why it has become a cauldron of evil and is becoming more of a horror each day, it may be helpful to consider the first man and woman and their environment.
 There was a man and a woman.
 There was an idyllic environment.
 There was no need to be concerned about food.
 Their occupation was to take care of the garden.
 We may picture Heaven as one of golden streets and glorious mansions.
 But this concept is manmade.
 God’s idea of Heaven is the Garden in Eden.
 Best of all, the Lord Himself was present with them.